echogarden-project/echogarden/README.md

 # Echogarden

-Echogarden is an integrated speech system that provides a range of synthesis, recognition, alignment, and other processing tools, designed to be directly accessible to end-users:
+Echogarden is an integrated speech system that provides a variety of synthesis, recognition, alignment, and other processing tools, designed to be directly accessible to end-users:

+* Easy to install and update
+* Runs on Windows (x64), macOS (x64, ARM64) and Linux (x64)
 * Written in TypeScript, for the Node.js runtime
-* Easy to install, run and update
-* Runs on Windows (x64), macOS (x64, ARM64) and Linux (x64)
 * Doesn't require Python, Docker, or similar system-level dependencies
 * Doesn't rely on any essential platform-specific binaries.
 Engines are either ported via WebAssembly, imported using the [ONNX runtime](https://onnxruntime.ai/), or written in pure JavaScript

 ## Feature highlights

-* Fast, high-quality offline text-to-speech voices based on the [VITS](https://github.com/jaywalnut310/vits) neural architecture
+* Fast, high-quality offline multilingual text-to-speech voices based on the [VITS](https://github.com/jaywalnut310/vits) neural architecture
 * Accurate offline speech recognition using [OpenAI Whisper](https://openai.com/research/whisper) models
-* Provides synthesis and recognition via a [variety of offline and cloud engines](docs/Engines.md), including services by Google, Microsoft, Amazon and others
+* Supports a [large variety of offline and cloud engines](docs/Engines.md), including services by Google, Microsoft, Amazon, Elevenlabs and others
 * Word-level timestamps for all synthesis and recognition outputs
-* Speech-to-transcript alignment using dynamic time warping (DTW), and dynamic time warping with recognition assist (DTW-RA) methods
+* Speech-to-transcript alignment using dynamic time warping (DTW), and dynamic time warping with recognition assist (DTW-RA) methods, including support for multi-pass (hierarchical) processing
 * Advanced subtitle generation, accounting for sentence and phrase boundaries
 * Can translate speech in any one of 98 languages, transcribe it directly to English, and produce near word-level synchronized subtitles for the translated transcript
-* Attempts to improve TTS pronunciation accuracy: adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a rule-based model) and user-customizable pronunciation lexicons (_note_: normalization, as well as a built-in heteronym lexicon are currently only available for English dialects)
+* Attempts to improve TTS pronunciation accuracy on some engines: adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a rule-based model) and user-customizable pronunciation lexicons
 * Internal package system that auto-downloads and installs voices, models and other resources, as needed
 * Other features include: language detection (for both audio and text), voice activity detection, and speech denoising